Firstyear/prd-blog/2016/07/05/the_ldap_guide_part_2_searching.rst

 In addition to subtree and onelevel we have one more search scope.
 The final scope is named 'base'.
 This search scope returns *only* the basedn of the search.

-So if we were to want to retrieve a single entry by FQDN, this is how we would achieve that.
+So if we were to want to retrieve a single entry by DN, this is how we would achieve that.

 .. image:: ../../../_static/search-5.svg
+    :width: 850 px

 ::